-The benefits of treatment are several - for snorers and their family.
+The benefits of treatment are several – for snorers and their families.

-Studies also indicate that bed partners of snorers do get an improvement to their physical and mental health once the snorer has been treated successfully.
+Studies also indicate that bed partners of snorers do get an improvement in their physical and mental health once the snorer has been treated successfully.

 Editing By AskAwayHealth